Skip to Content

 (CNN) — US job growth surged in September, blowing past expectations and providing solid reassurance for the ongoing stability of the labor market.

 Employers added an estimated 254,000 jobs in September, according to data released Friday by the Bureau of Labor Statistics.
-That’s a higher tally than August’s monthly total (which was upwardly revised to 159,000) and smashing economists’ expectations for a 140,000-job gain.
+That’s a much higher tally than August’s monthly total (which was upwardly revised to 159,000) and it smashed economists’ expectations for a 140,000-job gain.

 The unemployment rate dropped to 4.1% from 4.2%, the BLS report showed.